juglab/napari-n2v/docs/installation.md

     pip install "napari[all]"
     ```

-   Note that `pip` might complain about `typing-extensions` versions.
-We will apply a duck-tape patch in the
+   Note that `pip` might complain about `typing-extensions` versions, just ignore it.
-   next point.
-This should not impact the functioning of the plugin.

-5. Fix the typing-extensions version

-    ```bash
-    pip uninstall typing-extensions  # remove 3.7.4
-    pip install typing-extensions    # install 4.3.0
-    ```

 ## Install napari-n2v